Primal-id/UbuntuPatching_Splunk_Qemu/README.md

- This script will check for updates, patch Ubuntu, install Qemu for Proxmox if necessary, install Splunk Universal Fowarder and configure
+ This script will check for updates, patch Ubuntu, install Qemu for Proxmox if necessary, install Splunk Universal Fowarder and basic configure

  Make sure you update the wget line for Splunk Universal forwarder and add IP address of Splunk server.
 You will be prompted for username and password for the Splunk UF